Graphic by Barth van Rossum

 Understanding Power Dynamics Predicts Behaviour

-The Red Liner Model (RLM©) is a conceptual framework – a thought experiment – that
+The Red Liner Model (RLM©) is a conceptual framework that explains

-It describes a pattern of behaviour in which someone:
+It describes patterns of behaviour in which someone:

 • Consistently seeks advantage in interactions